madprops/airc/README.md

 1. Check that the bot has read/write permissions on the config files
 - You can do this by changing a config like the avatar with `mybot, !avatar 😎`
 - Then check that the avatar config was updated in `/configs/mybot.json`

+If you don't want to install `node-llama-cpp` try `yarn install --ignore-optional`.

+The installation is quicker and easier but local models can't be used.

 ---